Anantha-Rao12/Anantha-Rao12.github.io/_pages/about.md

 - An avid supporter of FOSS (Free and Open source software), I also write-code for various open source organizations (Julia, iGEM and ML4SCI)

 ## Other interests
-- Hackathons (quantum/classical), seminars on trends in academia+industry and problem-solving sessions are some of the events that interest me.
+- Hackathons (quantum/classical), seminars on trends in academia+industry.
 - Exploring new places🧭, photographing sights📷, trying diverse cuisines 🍱🍚 and learning about history are some of the hobbies that I pursue.
 - Reading books 📚 (mostly non-fiction) and writing blog posts ✍️ about science are some of the ways that I learn and communicate.
 - Playing the guitar 🎸 and hiking the western ghats 🥾⛰ are some of the activities that I enjoy.